ashutosh0gupta/randomAttendance/README.md

      To import students
      http://127.0.0.1:8000/import

+  - Policy of choosing a random student

+  The policy is implemented by function in pick_a_student file ~/randomAttendance/studenthome/views.py

-# Other notes for devlopment
+# Other notes for development

-(should not be relavant to a user)
+(should not be relevant to a user)

 - Django help